jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Default: ``''``

     Set the kernel's IP address [default localhost].
             If the IP address is something other than localhost, then Consoles on other machines will be able to connect to the Kernel, so be careful!

-KernelManager.kernel_cmd : List
-    Default: ``[]``

-    DEPRECATED: Use kernel_name instead.

-    The Popen Command to launch the kernel.
-    Override this if you have a custom kernel.
-    If kernel_cmd is specified in a configuration file, Jupyter does not pass any arguments to the kernel, because it cannot make any assumptions about the arguments that the kernel understands.
-In particular, this means that the kernel does not receive the option --debug if it given on the Jupyter command line.

 KernelManager.shell_port : Int
     Default: ``0``